chadn/toolchat7/docs/Architecture.md

 On Lanchain side, can view Providers that support Tool Calling here https://python.langchain.com/docs/integrations/chat/#featured-providers

-For example, in Cedar, the models used are those supported by the provider Together AI.
+For example, the models used are those supported by the provider Together AI.

 -   Overview https://python.langchain.com/docs/integrations/chat/together/
 -   Examples of Together langchain tool calling found in the Langchain API reference for Together AI